 However, we recommend that you set up a Stripe account instead, which is quick and easy.

-However, we recommend if you are just getting going selling tickets on Classlist that you set up a Stripe account instead.
 We've integrated Stripe payments into our event ticketing system which makes it quick and easy for parents to buy tickets on any device.
 Parents can pay directly using their card details on desktop or mobile.
-In addition Stripe's standard fee is much lower than PayPal's making it more cost effective for PTAs.
+(Parents don't have to enter their name, email, home address, just their card details with Stripe.
+However with Paypal they are taken to the Paypal payment screens outside the Classlist app, and they need to enter full details such as name, email, address to pay by card, which is slower and more difficult, particularly on a phone).
+In addition Stripe's fees are lower than PayPal's making it more cost effective for PTAs.

 How to sell tickets on Classlist to your community event - PayPal